What Is The DIfference?

 Why Misdiagnosis Matters

 Because PMS and PMDD occur in the same phase of the menstrual cycle, PMDD is often dismissed as “just bad PMS.”
-Many women are told to simply “cope” or take painkillers, when what they really need is a more integrated healing approach.
+Many women are told to simply “cope” or take the pill, when what they really need is a more integrated healing approach.

 A Personal Note

 I know this difference deeply, because I’ve lived it.
 For years, I thought I just had terrible PMS.
-It wasn’t until my symptoms became overwhelming—episodes of rage, despair, and complete exhaustion every month—that I realised I had PMDD.
+It wasn’t until my symptoms became really overwhelming—episodes of rage, deep despair, shame, panic and complete exhaustion every month—that I realised I had PMDD.

 The Takeaway